 - Negligible increase in LDL cholesterol

 In this study, there was a substantial 33% decline in postprandial (i.e. after-eating) lipemia after a fat-rich meal.
-Even more substantial was the 50% decline in postprandial lipemia in subjects who followed a keto diet plan that was higher in monounsaturated fats (like those found in macadamia nuts and avocados).
+Even more significant was the 50% decline in postprandial lipemia in subjects who followed a keto diet plan that was higher in monounsaturated fats.

 In contrast to these outcomes, a different study reports that a low-fat (19% of overall energy), high-carbohydrate (64% of overall energy) diet plan actually increases overall cholesterol and decreases HDL cholesterol.
 Ironically, low-carb diet plans like the keto diet actually improve cholesterol profiles in nearly all extant literature.